Local AI · hardware guide

 Everything

-Fast — the same GPU + RAM split trick, with less spilling than on 12 GB cards.
+Fast — still splits across GPU and RAM, but far less spilling than on a 12 GB card.

 Needs 32 GB system RAM for the offloaded experts.